-Religious or not, I think we all have our own powerful, life-changing experiences.
-And for Jane Russell, recovering from a near fatal abortion complication set her on a path of faith she would follow for the rest of her life.
+For Jane Russell, recovering from a near fatal abortion complication set her on a path of faith she followed the rest of her life.

 Jane Russell had a beautiful, jazzy singing voice.
-I absolutely love her deep, clear, yet slightly husky, tone.
-Even though Jane sang in quite a few of her films, such as Gentlemen Prefer Blondes (1953) and Double Dynamite (1951)—in which she sang with Frank Sinatra no less!—Jane’s talent as a singer is not the first thing most film fans think of when they hear her name.
+Jane’s voice is uniquely deep with a clear, yet slightly husky, tone.
+Even though Jane sang in quite a few of her films, including Gentlemen Prefer Blondes (1953) and Double Dynamite (1951), her talent as a singer is often overlooked.

-Through her own adoption experiences, particularly after the complications she experienced adopting her oldest son from Ireland, Jane learned how difficult the adoption process can be, despite the fact that there are so many children waiting to be loved and so many families waiting to love them.
+Through her own adoption experiences, particularly following the complications of adopting her oldest son from Ireland, Jane learned first-hand how difficult the adoption process can be.
+And she wanted to do something to change the system.

-That is what led Jane to found the World Adoption International Fund, also known as WAIF, the adoption division of the International Social Service.
+This desire to ease the process of finding loving homes for children in need led Jane to found the World Adoption International Fund, or WAIF, the adoption division of the International Social Service.
 Essentially, WAIF assisted in intercountry adoptions, bringing orphans from around the world into American homes.

-Without Jane Russell’s passionate support, WAIF would never have gotten off the ground: among other things, Jane was instrumental in getting the Orphan Adoption Amendment of the Special Migration Act of 1953 passed.
+It was Jane Russell’s passionate support that got WAIF up and running: among other things, Jane was instrumental in getting the Orphan Adoption Amendment of the Special Migration Act of 1953 passed.
 With this amendment, children were permitted to come into the US above the yearly quota if they were to be adopted.
-(Shades of Joe E. Brown here right?!!!
-Remember Joe’s heart-felt testimony to the US Congress in 1939 for a similar situation?)
+(Shades of Joe E. Brown’s heart-felt testimony to the US Congress in 1939.)

 Jane took no credit for the WAIF chapters that sprung up around the US, or the countless orphaned children WAIF successfully brought from all over the world and paired with American families: